double <- function(x) x * 25 Your first function

 A function in R has three parts: a name, arguments, and a body.

-function(x) declares one argument called x. x * 2 is the body, the expression R evaluates when you call the function. double is the name you’re binding this function to (the same way x <- 3 binds a name to a number).
+function(x) declares one parameter called x.
+The body, x * 2, is the expression R evaluates when you call the function, and double is the name you are binding this function to (the same way x <- 3 binds a name to a number).

 Call it: